 The job interview process usually starts with a resume and a cover letter, followed by a round or two of interviews.
-For some employers, however, this may not be enough for them to make a sound hiring decision.
+For some employers, however, a traditional interview may not be enough for them to make a sound hiring decision.
 Employers who want to see more of a job candidate might ask that candidate to do a working interview.
 These types of interviews help staffing see how you will do with actual work and access a candidate’s skills.

 In short, a working interview is the time for a job candidate to show an employer what they can do.
 Often in the hiring process, that involves having the job candidate do the duties she'd do during her usual workday.
 If she's not able to jump in and do the exact duties -- for example, if she needs extensive training on a particular machine to do the job safely -- she may be asked to talk about how she'd do certain tasks or to otherwise demonstrate her expertise in a situation that's not "live."

 It's Actually Trial Employment

 In the eyes of the law, the working interview is actually a trial employment period, not unpaid training before hire.
-It may be no big deal for you to work a few hours in order to get the job, but the employer must pay you at least minimum wage for that time.
+It may be no big deal for you to work a few hours in order to get the job, but the recruiter must pay the potential employee at least minimum wage for that time.

-Before you start doing any tasks as part of the working interview, the employer will likely ask you to fill out employment paperwork -- the same he'd ask of any provisional employee.
+Before you start doing any tasks as part of the working interview, the employer will likely ask you to fill out employment paperwork and background checks-- the same he'd ask of any provisional employee.
 This doesn't necessarily mean you have the job; it just means the employer is following the letter of the law and adding you to the payroll for this working interview period.

 Preparing for the Working Interview

 You probably won't be perfect at everything that's thrown at you at the working interview, but you can certainly prepare.
-Find out what tasks you'll be responsible for doing by poring over the job posting and asking questions during your initial interview, then do research to brush up on those skills.
+Find out what tasks you'll be responsible for doing by poring over the job offer and asking follow-up interview questions, then do research to brush up on those skills.